AdobeDocs/campaign.en/help/v8/config/external-accounts.md

 ![](assets/bounce_external_2.png)

+>[!IMPORTANT]
+>
+>Before configuring your POP3 external account using Microsoft OAuth 2.0, you first need to register your application in the Azure portal.
+For more on this, refer to this [page](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).

 To configure a POP3 external using Microsoft OAuth 2.0, check the **[!UICONTROL Microsoft OAuth 2.0]** option and fill in the following fields:

 * **[!UICONTROL Azure tenant]**